abinit/abinit/doc/tutorial/gw1.md

 It is suggested to acknowledge the efforts of developers of the GW part of ABINIT, by citing the [[cite:Gonze2005|2005 ABINIT publication]].

-The user should be familiarized with the four basic lessons of ABINIT, see the [[help:index|tutorial home page]]
+The user should be familiarized with the four basic tutorials of ABINIT, see the [[help:index|tutorial home page]]
 After this first tutorial on GW, you should read the [[lesson:gw2|second lesson on GW]]

-This lesson should take about 2 hours.
+This tutorial should take about 2 hours.

 ## 1 General example of an almost converged GW calculation

-*Before beginning, you might consider to work in a different subdirectory as for the other lessons.
+*Before beginning, you might consider to work in a different subdirectory as for the other tutorials.
 Why not "Work_gw1"?*

 At the end of [lesson 3](base3), we computed the Kohn-Sham band structure of silicon.
 In this approximation, the band dispersion as well as